cgabriel5/eventjs/README.md

 // This is not necessary.
 This only serves as feedback to identify what
 // the interaction is for.
 var interaction = new Interaction("Main Body Click.");

+// Will clone the options off the interaction with the ID of "custom".
+// In the case some options need to be reset/replaced/updated use the
+// reset method.
+var interaction = new Interaction("Main Body Click.", "custom")
+    .reset("id") // reset the id
+    .id("test456") // add new ID
+    .enable();
 ```

 <a name="api"></a>